-India is treated as an "Anokha Ladla."
+India is treated as an "Anokha Ladla."26

-- India is leading the global crypto boom with 30% of 674 million users by 2023, a rise of 244 million from the previous year.
-According to Bitcoin Casinos crypto users in India have increased from under 5 million users in 2017 to 674 million users in 2023. - VDA channels are particularly amongst predicate criminals such as drug dealers, human traffickers, smugglers etc. India has many rampant problems like drug users (estimated 10 million users), human trafficking (2nd largest source of human trafficking as per UK), Gold and uranium smuggling (various media reports) etc. As after demonetisation cash dealings have reduced in India therefore, it can be clearly stated with confidence that either the banking system is being used for the settlement of these predicate crimes or VDA is the settlement mode in all crimes. - Despite the Supreme Court overturning the 2018 crypto ban, a 2021 law aimed at banning private cryptocurrencies is being delayed, pointing to a lack of commitment and possible political motivations.
+- India is leading the global crypto boom with 30 percent of 674 million users by 2023, a rise of 244 million from the previous year.
+According to Bitcoin Casinos crypto users in India have increased from under 5 million users in 2017 to 674 million users in 2023. - Voluntary disclosure agreements (VDA) channels are particularly amongst predatory criminals such as drug dealers, human traffickers, smugglers, etc. India has rampant problems like drug users (estimated 10 million users), human trafficking (2nd largest source of human trafficking as per UK) and gold and uranium smuggling (various media reports), etc. As after demonetisation cash dealings have reduced in India, therefore, it can be clearly stated with confidence that either the banking system is being used for the settlement of these predicate crimes or VDA is the settlement mode in all crimes. - Despite the Supreme Court overturning the 2018 crypto ban, a 2021 law aimed at banning private crypto currencies is being delayed, pointing to a lack of commitment and possible political motivations. - The Financial Intelligence Unit (FIU) of India tasked with regulating the VDA, struggles with a short fall of 75 people and inadequate resources, raising doubts about proper monitoring of crypto transactions in the country. - India faces massive crypto scams, as seen in the case of Himachal Pradesh, where 100,000 victims were defrauded of \$300 million, illustrating the gap in public constitutional awareness and wider financial risks. - The UN Special Rapporteur reveals that hate crimes against minorities in India have increased by 786 percent between 2014 and 2018, and warns that India has become a hotbed of instability and violence. - The Sangh Parivar system, including the BJP, VHP and Bajrang Dal, works systematically, using limited restrictions on NPOs to promote Hindu ideology worldwide. - Originally aimed at controlling black money, the demonetisation reflects a statistical significance that turns black money into a white money issue, with a few high crime rates, especially in BJP-controlled areas.

-&lt;sup>26 Dr Fraz Ahmed.
-Associate researcher at Pakistan Institute of Development Economics, Islamabad, Pakistan.
+26 Dr. Fraz Ahmed.
+Associate researcher at Pakistan Institute of Development Economics (PIDE), Islamabad, Pakistan.